 When a dispute relating to the contract arises, the parties are required to make every effort to settle this dispute amicably.
 To this effect, as an obligatory first step, Article 68(2) of the general conditions requires one of the parties to notify the other party in writing of the dispute, stating its position and any solution it envisages, and requesting an amicable settlement.
 A prior information letter issued in the view of a recovery order can also take the place of a formal request for amicable settlement, if so indicated in the letter itself.
 The other party is to respond to that request within 30 days with its position on the dispute.
 The general principle is indeed that disputes are discussed by the parties and, whenever possible, resolved amicably.
 The way of pursuing an amicable settlement may vary according to the internal administrative procedures of the contracting authority concerned, but it is usually of an informal nature.
 Nevertheless, in order to ensure a certain efficiency and transparency, Article 68(2) of the general conditions sets clear time limits for the attempt for amicable settlement.
-These time limits guarantee that a party cannot indefinitely prolong the amicable settlement negotiations in an attempt to gain time and without any genuine intention to come to a settlement.
+These time limits guarantee that a party cannot indefinitely prolong the amicable settlement.
 The maximum time period for reaching an amicable settlement is fixed at 120 days, unless both parties agree otherwise.
 The amicable settlement procedure can even be considered to have failed earlier if the other party did not agree to the request for an amicable settlement or if it did not respond to that request within 30 days.